yaikobzeray/dev-journal/activity_log.md

 Implemented server-streaming gRPC in Go for real-time notifications.
 Client receives events as they happen.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [GRPC] Wednesday, 10 July 2024 — Entry 3

+Defined a new .proto file for the user-service.
+Added request/response message types and a streaming RPC.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*